 I have to admit that, so far, my pollinator garden has been least successful in spring.
 It’s more difficult to find plants or seeds for native, spring-bloomers.
 I don’t see many bees on the flowers that I do have.
 Perhaps my plants are still too small and don’t produce many flowers yet.
 The fact that we’ve had a few cold, late springs has probably also been a factor.
 I’m now concentrating my gardening efforts and budget on spring-blooming pollinator plants.

 Typically, woodland flowers take advantage of the sun before leaves unfurl in spring.
 They grow early and quickly, and their flowers are important food sources for early solitary bees and bumblebee queens.
-After the trees leaf out, some of these plants, known as woodland ephemerals, become dormant and die back to the ground.
-This way they don’t suffer in the shade and drier conditions in the summer.
+After the trees leaf out, some of these plants, known as woodland ephemerals, die back to the ground and become dormant.
+This way they don’t suffer in the shade and drier conditions of summer.

 Buying woodland plants and seeds

 Woodland plants can be challenging to grow from seed because they will not germinate if they dry out.
 If you try to grow them from seed, they must be purchased moist-packed in the summer, and either planted right away, or kept moist in the fridge.

 I find it easiest to simply buy spring woodland plants from a native plant nursery whenever I can find them.
 If you’re willing to make the drive, Connaught Nursery in Cobden and Beaux Arbres Native Plants in Bristol, Quebec have good selections.